cloudmix-dev/workertown/www/docs/src/pages/docs/advanced-concepts/node-runtime.md

 The above will run a Node.js HTTP server on port `3000`.

-To configure some options of the HTTP server, you can instead pass an `options` argument instead with various options to customise the server:
+To configure some options of the HTTP server, you can also pass an `options` argument with various options to customise the server:

 ```typescript
 import { search } from "@workertown/search";